datastax/starlight-for-rabbitmq/README.md

    advertisedAddress=127.0.0.1
    ```

-3. Start the Pulsar proxy
+3. Start the Pulsar Proxy

 ### Checking that it works

 You can use a RabbitMQ/AMQP-0.9.1 client or a tool such as [RabbitMQ PerfTest](https://rabbitmq.github.io/rabbitmq-perf-test/stable/htmlsingle/)
 to check that everything works correctly.

-For instance the following Python script creates a queue, publishes a message, reads the message and deletes the queue
+For instance the following Python script creates a queue, publishes a message that will be routed to this queue, reads the message from the queue and deletes the queue
 ```python
 #!/usr/bin/env python
 import pika